Veda0718/AI_Tax_Agent/README.md

-# AI Tax Return Agent — Prototype
+# AI Tax Return Agent - Prototype

 An end-to-end **AI-powered tax preparation prototype** that automates the ingestion of U.S. tax documents (W-2, 1099-INT, 1099-NEC), extracts key fields using GPT, computes federal tax liability for the 2024 tax year, and generates a simplified **Form 1040 PDF**.
 This project demonstrates how LLMs, OCR, and deterministic tax logic can streamline accounting workflows.

+The prototype is currently deployed and accessible here: https://ai-tax-agent-g5ad.onrender.com

 ## Features
 - **Upload multiple tax PDFs**